 Students are expected to have a good working knowledge of C++11.
 A working knowledge of classes, virtual functions, templates, exception-handling, C++11 lambdas, and move semantics will be assumed.
 Knowledge of C++14 or template metaprogramming is not required.
 The class will include short exercises presented via the online compiler at wandbox.org.
 Please bring a computer with a Web browser and/or a C++14 compiler installed.

 - C++17 lambdas from the ground up; as contrasted with std::function

 - Classical polymorphism: virtual functions, vtables and vpointers

-- Small object optimizations: std::string and std::function
+- Small object optimization in std::string and std::function

 - Specializing behavior via SFINAE and tag dispatch: vector<bool> and future<T&>

-- libcxxabi exception handling from the ground up: std::exception_ptr
+- libcxxabi exception handling and std::exception_ptr

 - Why certain functions are noexcept and others aren’t